 1) Total WAR

-Total War taught me a lot about the medieval history of Europe and UK, the later versions of the game taught about Alexander and Roman Empire.
-Also give good lessons in managing resources, supply chain, managing economy and creating army and strategy.
+Total War showed me a lot about the medieval history of Europe and UK, the later versions of the game explained about Alexander and Roman Empire.
+Also give proper lessons in managing resources, supply chain, managing economy and creating army and strategy.
 Excellent Game Series.
 They also are great to learn the world map and which country is located where.

 2) Capitalism LAB

-Capitalism LAB is another great game to learn some elementary economics.
+Capitalism LAB is another excellent game to learn some elementary economics.
 I learned a lot about money management, cash flow and supply and demand from it.

 3) Wing Commander: Privateer